Where is the breath

 Into eyes of love and laughter Surrounding me Believing in me Trying to be the best that they can For their old man.

 To live.
-Gentle thoughts about Hope Articulate poems about Life* Articulate poems about Time
+Best Poems about Hope Great poems on Life* Abundant thoughts on Time

 Have something to say about the poem?